 Let's meet at the dinner table for some Chicken Piccata with Gnocchi.
 It's a dinner I'm pretty sure we can all agree on.

-When we can make a restaurant-style meal in about 25 minutes that costs a fraction of what it would be at a restaurant while also appeasing even the pickiest of the youngest eaters at the table what's not to love?!
+When we can make a restaurant-style meal in about 25 minutes a fraction of the cost while also appeasing even the pickiest of the youngest eaters at the table what's not to love?!

 This simple recipe is perfect for a quick and easy weeknight supper, an elegant date night dinner, or a fancy-feeling meal sure to impress guests without requiring a ton of time in the kitchen.

 Chicken Piccata takes chicken from blah-humbug to YEAH BABY! with its golden, juicy chicken cutlets and dreamy lemon butter pan sauce.
-Then with the addition of gnocchi alongside the tender chicken nestled into the silky, buttery pan sauce this meal is likely to become a regular request in your meal planning rotation.
+Then nestle some gnocchi into the skillet with that tender chicken and silky, buttery pan sauce for a meal that is sure to become a regular request in your meal planning rotation.
+It's the ultimate comfort food dinner that comes together in minutes!

 Tie your apron on and let's get cooking!